 I was aware of the political upheaval at that time but was too busy minding my life, to ever think of putting myself on the line.
 Friends were edging me to take a stand and join the different youth and church organizations that were on the frontline of the protest movement.

 I never heeded their call as I was too comfortable with my life.
 Besides, I never wanted to ruffle the government hierarchy, since I was a part of it.
 I was paid good money to do my work, and it was all that mattered.

 I remember having dinner with my group at the office when a commotion ensued in the building.
 Employees from nearby offices were banging at everybody's door cajoling everybody to join them at EDSA.
 We looked at our boss and saw him on the way out of the office.
 He told us to either stay put or go home, as it's becoming rowdy outside.

 Enroute to Camp Aguinaldo

 We looked at one another, and most of the group decided to stay in the office to wait it out.
-A small radio was tuned in to the rebel station, Radio Bandido, with June Keithly on the helm.
+A small radio was tuned in to the rebel station, Radio Bandido, with June Keithly at the helm.
 I decided to go to Camp Aguinaldo, where people were congregating, together with one spunky staff.
 We were the only two brave souls in the office who were unafraid to join the fray at the gates of Camp Aguinaldo.

 I can't take that anymore.
 I don't like to die young.
-I had goose bumps all over my body and was scared stiff.
+I had goosebumps all over my body and was scared stiff.
 I don't know how I managed to get back to my car and drive home.
-All I knew was that, it seemed like a trip out of hell, and I got out of there fast --- like there was a devil running after me.
+All I knew was that it seemed like a trip out of hell, and I got out of there fast --- like there was a devil running after me.

 Everyone knew what happened next.
 The Marcos regime blinked.
 It was a bloodless revolution that gave birth to a new democratic order.
-That act of defiance through People Power, led to the fall of the dictator, President Ferdinand E. Marcos.
+That act of defiance through People Power, led to the downfall of the dictator, President Ferdinand E. Marcos.

 And I was there when it happened.